clams-tech/blog/content/hello-world/index.md

 Clams does this by syncing data from all your wallets—locally.
 The app automatically organizes your transactions, tracks wallet transfers, and transforms raw data into actionable insights.

 We built Clams to solve our own problem.
-As a company attempting to operate on a Bitcoin standard, we understand firsthand the accounting challenges that are slowing the adoption of circular economies.
+As a company attempting to operate on a Bitcoin standard, we understand firsthand the challenges that are slowing the adoption of circular economies.

 ---